MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/upgrade-from-office-2007-servers-and-products.md

 - **Implement a hybrid solution including Office 365** and your on-premises servers and applications.
 See [Office 365 hybrid cloud solutions overview.](https://support.office.com/article/59616fab-acdb-40e9-b414-cf0c965c80b7.aspx)

-Need help?
-Consider working with a partner or volume licensing specialist.
+**Need help?** Consider working with a partner or volume licensing specialist.
 See **[Find your Office 365 partner or reseller](https://support.office.com/article/b6c18a9b-2aed-4c84-9d75-af709160258c.aspx)**.
 > [!TIP]
 > If you purchase 50 or more Office 365 licenses, our FastTrack team can help you through the process of setting up Office 365.
 Visit [FastTrack.Microsoft.com](https://fasttrack.microsoft.com).

 If your organization has fewer than 50 Office 365 licenses, see [Admins: upgrade your users to the latest Office client using Office 365 for business](https://support.office.com/article/f6b00895-b5fd-4af6-a656-b7788ea20cbb.aspx).

-### For home users
+### Are you a home user?

 Choose one of the following options:
 - **Try Office 365 for home use**.
 Set up a free trial to see how Office 365 works.
 [Be more productive—upgrade from Office 2007 to Office 365 today](https://go.microsoft.com/fwlink/?linkid=733276).

-- **Purchase Office 365 for home use**.Choose between your Office 365 Home or Office 365 Personal subscription, sign up, and install the latest version of Office on your Windows or Mac computer, your smartphone, and your tablet.
+- **Purchase Office 365 for home use**.
+Choose between your Office 365 Home or Office 365 Personal subscription, sign up, and install the latest version of Office on your Windows or Mac computer, your smartphone, and your tablet.
 You'll enjoy cloud storage with OneDrive, get 60 minutes of Skype calls to mobile and landline numbers each month, and get many other great features.

 - **Purchase Office Home &amp; Student 2016** for Windows or Office Home &amp; Student 2016 for Mac, and install Office 2016 on your computer.

-To learn more about these options, see **[Get the most from Office with Office 365](https://go.microsoft.com/fwlink/?linkid=841758)**
+**Need more information to decide?** See [Get the most from Office with Office 365](https://go.microsoft.com/fwlink/?linkid=841758).

----

 ## What if I don't upgrade?